akashic

 Texas's 10th stretches from Houston's western suburbs through the Hill Country to Austin's eastern fringe, blending exurban growth with rural ranching communities.
 The district's presidential margin narrowed to R+6.7 in 2024, reflecting ongoing suburban realignment.

-Its demographics — a population of 1,103,638, a 58% non-Hispanic-white share, a median household income of $84,367 — situate the district close to national averages on several dimensions.
+A population of 1,103,638, a 58% non-Hispanic-white share, and a median household income of $84,367 describe the district.

 Compare two places, side by side